Complete positivity and distance-avoiding sets: Introduction

-The central result of this paper is that, by considering functions of completely-positive type instead of functions of positive type, one fully characterizes the geometrical parameters in~(P1) and~(P2).
+The central result of this paper is that, by considering functions of completely positive type instead of functions of positive type, one fully characterizes the geometrical parameters in~(P1) and~(P2).

-\begin{theorem} If in~\eqref{eq:sn-problem} we require~$f$ to be of completely-positive type, then the optimal value of the problem is exactly~$m_0(S^{n-1})$.
-Similarly, if in~\eqref{eq:rn-problem} we require~$f$ to be of completely-positive type, then the optimal value is exactly~$m_1(\R^n)$. \end{theorem}
+\begin{theorem} If in~\eqref{eq:sn-problem} we require~$f$ to be of completely positive type, then the optimal value of the problem is exactly~$m_0(S^{n-1})$.
+Similarly, if in~\eqref{eq:rn-problem} we require~$f$ to be of completely positive type, then the optimal value is exactly~$m_1(\R^n)$. \end{theorem}

 The significance of this result is twofold.